 I have sworn by myself, the word is gone out of my mouth in righteousness, and shall not return.
 That unto me every knee shall bow, and every tongue shall confess (Isa 45:23).

 The rulers at the first advent of Messiah did not accept Him, because of the hardness of their hearts.
-If they had known Him, they would not have crucified the glory of Yahweh (1 Cor 2:8, Mark 3:5, John 1:14, 13:38-43).
+If they had known Him, they would not have destroyed the temple of Yahweh (1 Cor 2:8, Mark 3:5, John 1:14, 13:38-43).

 The right hand or Power of Yahweh